 Spartan Culture and Life

-While the city was founded in the 8th or 9th century BCE, the golden age of ancient Sparta lasted roughly from the end of the 5th century – the first Persian invasion of Greece – until the Battle of Leuctra in 371 BCE.
+While the city was founded in the 8th or 9th century B.C, the golden age of Sparta lasted roughly from the end of the 5th century – the first Persian invasion of ancient Greece – until the Battle of Leuctra in 371 BCE.
 During this time, Spartan culture flourished.
 However, unlike their neighbors to the north, Athens, Sparta was hardly a cultural epicenter.
-Some artisanry did exist, but we see nothing in terms of philosophic or scientific advancements like those that came out of Athens in the final century BCE.
-Instead, Spartan life was based around the military.
-Power was held onto by an oligarchic faction, and individual freedoms for non-Spartans were severely restricted, although women in Ancient Sparta may have had much better conditions than women living in other parts of the ancient Greek world.
-Here’s a snapshot of some of the key features of life and culture in Ancient Sparta.
+Some artisanry did exist, but we see nothing in terms of philosophic or scientific advancements like those that came out of Athens in the final century B.C.
+Instead, Spartan society was based around the military.
+Power was held onto by an oligarchic faction, and individual freedoms for non-Spartans were severely restricted, although Spartan women may have had much better conditions than women living in other parts of the ancient Greek world.
+Here’s a snapshot of some of the key features of life and culture in classical Sparta.

 For all intents and purposes, the helots were slaves.
 They were needed because Spartan citizens, also known as Spartiates, were forbidden from doing manual labor, meaning they needed forced labor to work the land and produce food.
 In exchange, the helots were allowed to keep 50 percent of what they produced, were allowed to marry, practice their own religion, and, in some cases, own property.
 Yet they were still treated quite poorly by the Spartans.
 Each year, the Spartans would declare “war” on the helots, giving Spartan citizens the right to kill helots as they saw fit.
 Furthermore, helots were expected to go off to war when commanded to do so by Spartan leadership, the punishment for resisting being death.